 You can find the available courses and other resources on the website where you take the test.

 - The first part, consisting of 70% of the grant, is paid at the start of the traineeship.

 - The remainder is paid out after the completion of the traineeship – see the section, ‘After your traineeship’ below.

 Should you terminate the traineeship earlier than the agreed end date, you will be liable to repay all or part of the grant.

-If this is due to a situation outside your control, you can invoke 'force majeure'.
+If this is due to a situation beyond your control, you can invoke 'Force Majeure'.
 The Erasmus+ grant administrators will help you with this.

 When you travel to a traineeship or studies via Lund University, you are covered by ‘Student OUT’ insurance provided through Kammarkollegiet (The Legal, Financial and Administrative Services Agency).

 Note that the Student OUT insurance only covers you if you travel directly from Sweden to your traineeship location.
 The same rules apply to your return journey.